Best RV Boondocking Spot in Utah

 - I then use Google Maps to get a large overview of what hikes are in what destinations.
 I group my hikes into categories, like how difficult, how long it will take to do the hike, and then the distance from where I want to camp.

 - Then comes the Campendium app (or website).
 I search this to find out the nearest free sites (usually Bureau of Land Management – BLM lands).
+The location of this amazing site can be found if you click on the Campendium website link – Above

 - Once I find a site I like, I then go back to Google Maps and zoom in on the road, conditions, how rugged it looks, how far away from the main road it is, if there are numerous turn around spots, etc.